phorward/unicc/README.md

 This software is an open source project released under the terms and conditions of the MIT license.
 See the LICENSE file for more information.

-Copyright (C) 2006-2019 by Phorward Software Technologies, Jan Max Meyer.
+Copyright (C) 2006-2020 by Phorward Software Technologies, Jan Max Meyer.

-You may use, modify and distribute this software under the terms and conditions of the 3-clause BSD license.
+You may use, modify and distribute this software under the terms and conditions of the MIT license.
 The full license terms can be obtained from the file LICENSE.